 Calamos Supports Greece

-GreekReporter.comAncient GreeceIskenderun-Alexandretta, the Ancient City Rocked by the Earthquake in Turkey
+GreekReporter.comAncient GreeceIskenderun-Alexandretta: The Ancient City of Alexander the Great in Turkey

-Iskenderun-Alexandretta, the Ancient City Rocked by the Earthquake in Turkey
+Iskenderun-Alexandretta: The Ancient City of Alexander the Great in Turkey

 Iskenderun

-Iskenderun, also known as Alexandretta and Scanderoon is an ancient city in Hatay Province that was badly affected by the earthquake this week.
+Iskenderun, also known as Alexandretta and Scanderoon is an ancient city in Hatay Province.
 Credit: Chanilim714 / Wikimedia Commons CC BY-SA 3.0

-Iskenderun, or Alexandretta, has a long and proud history spanning over 2,300 years.
-The city was originally founded by the Greek king Alexander the Great after the dramatic Battle of Issus between the Hellenic (Greek) League and the forces of Achaemenid (Persian) Empire led by Darius III.
+Situated in Turkey’s Hatay Province, the city of Iskenderun, formerly known as Alexandretta, has a long and proud history spanning over 2,300 years.
+The city was originally founded by the Greek Macedonian king Alexander the Great after the dramatic Battle of Issus between the Hellenic (Greek) League and the forces of Achaemenid (Persian) Empire led by Darius III.

 Alexandria ad Issum: the ancient city